ben-trainer/osTicket/README.md

 ***NOTE*** Make sure all Common HTTP Features are checked.

-5.)
-Next is to test the connectivity to the web server which can be done by opening a web browser and type 127.0.0.1 and it should look like this
+5) Test the connectivity to the web server which can be done by opening a web browser and type 127.0.0.1 and it should look like this

 <p>
 <img src="https://imgur.com/eICujoq.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>